The 7 Best Ways to Experience Halloween In Boulder (October 2021)

 6. Boulder Halloween 5K’s

-For new runners, a 5K can be a frightening concept.
+For new runners, including a few of our Boulder realtors, a 5K can be a frightening concept.
 But there’s nothing to be scared of here.
 5K’s are all festivity and fun.
 There is a palpable positive energy and support on race days.
-Strangers ring cowbells and cheer eachother on.
+Strangers ring cowbells and cheer each other on.
 Costumes and decorations are plentiful.
 And of course, you also get a fierce surge of endorphins that comes with exercise.

 And if you feel yourself starting to slow down?
 Just pretend you’re running from the boogeyman.
 Here are all the Halloween-themed 5K’s happening near Boulder: